Jonathan Malaya

-Jonathan E. Malaya is a Filipino writer, author, businessman, and public official who is currently the Undersecretary of the Department of the Interior and Local Government.
-As an additional, he also manage PDP Laban Federalism Institute, as its Executive Director, the institute is a political think tank established by Senate President Koko Pimentel.
-He is also a member of the Technical Working Group advising the House of Representatives on proposed amendments to the Constitution.
-In the past he also served as Assistant Secretary in the Office of the President of the Philippines, and Assistant Secretary for Special Projects and Legislative Liaison in the Department of Education of the Philippines.
+Jonathan E. Malaya is a Filipino writer, author, businessman, and public official who is currently the Assistant Director General of the National Security Council.
+Prior to joining the NSC, he was undersecretary of the Department of Interior and Local Government.
+He also served as Assistant Secretary in the Office of the President of the Philippines, and Assistant Secretary for Special Projects and Legislative Liaison in the Department of Education of the Philippines.

-Malaya is a former writer of opinion column in Philippine newspapers Remate* and Remate Express, and has edited several publications including Liberal Philippines magazine and Bagong Pasay Ngayon.

 Background

-Malaya was born on July 13, 1973, in Naga City, Camarines Sur, Philippines to Judge Angel S. Malaya of Iriga City and Dr. Corazon E. Malaya of Goa, Camarines Sur.
-He grew up in Iriga City where he attended elementary and high school at La Consolacion Academy (now La Consolacion College) where he was an honor student, president of the student assembly, and founding editor of the school paper.
+Malaya was born in Naga City, Camarines Sur, Philippines.
+He grew up in Iriga City where he attended elementary and high school at La Consolacion Academy (now La Consolacion College).

 He pursued his undergraduate studies in the University of the Philippines, Diliman, Quezon City where he was a founding member and president of the UP Debate Society, Philippine Collegian writer, and member of the Alpha Phi Beta fraternity.
 He won the championship of the annual UP Pi Sigma Open Debate Tournament in 1992.
-He later took courses on Management Development from the Asian Institute of Management in Makati City, Philippines.

-As member of the UP Debating Team, he won as Best Debater in the 3rd National Collegiate Debate Finals in 1994 and was ranked the 2nd Best Asian Debater in the 15th World Universities Debating Championships in Princeton University, New Jersey in 1995.
+Later on, Malaya took his Master in Public Safety Administration and Doctorate degree in Public Safety and Security Governance at the Philippine Public Safety College where he earned the prestigious Lapu-Lapu Leadership Award during his doctoral studies.